-The SFWDAT tool illustrates current stages in the EPA remain low in the west, but the spatial extent of areas with below ground conditions has contracted significantly in northwestern WCA-3A.
-Depths in eastern WCA-3A South, along the L-67s, remain ponded.
-Compared to one month ago hydrologic connectivity diminished in SRS and increased in Taylor Slough in ENP.
-Comparing current WDAT water depths to one month ago conditions within the EPA continues to trend wetter especially in central BCNP and northern WCA-3A.
-Looking back a year ago, conditions are wetter in the east especially in northeastern WCA-3A, and dryer in western BCNP as the rains began earlier last year in that region (Figure EV-5 and Figure EV-6).
-Comparing current conditions to the 20-year average on May 7th: Depths are above average in the northern half WCA-3A, northern ENP, WCA-1 and WCA-2A.
-Conditions are moving back to below average in the west (Figure EV-7).
+The SFWDAT tool illustrates current stages in the EPA remain low in the west, with the spatial extent of areas with below ground conditions expanding further into central WCA-3A.
+Depths in eastern WCA-3A South, along the L-67s, remain ponded but the spatial extent of those conditions has significantly retracted.
+Comparing current WDAT water depths to one month ago conditions within the EPA are drier compared to one month ago when the system had received significant rainfall the week prior.
+Looking back a year ago, conditions are wetter in the east especially in northeastern WCA-3A, and much dryer in western BCNP as the rains began earlier last year in that region.
+(Figure EV-5 and Figure EV-6).
+Comparing current conditions to the 20-year average on May 21st: Depths remain above average in northeastern WCA-3A, northern ENP, WCA-1 and WCA-2A.
+Stage is trending towards above average in central BCNP again.
+(Figure EV-7).